Typical distances in a geometric model for complex networks: Introduction

-Our second result provides an upper bound on the typical distance between two connected vertices when $\alpha >1$.
-In this case there is no giant component a.a.s.
-However, the largest component contains \emph{polynomially many} vertices as there is a number of a vertices of degree that scales polynomially in $N$.
-However, these components form also (almost) \emph{ultrasmall} worlds. \begin{theorem} Let $\alpha>1$, $\eps>0$.
-There is a subset $V'$ of vertices of $\Gnan$ of size $(1-o(1))N$ so that if $u,v\in V'$ and $d_G(u,v) < \infty$, then $d_G(u,v) \leq \log^{1+\eps}\log N$. \end{theorem} In the next section, we introduce the \emph{Poissonisation} of $\Gnan$ which is convenient for our calculations.
+In the next section, we introduce the \emph{Poissonisation} of $\Gnan$ which is convenient for our calculations.
 Thereafter, we will state and prove some basic geometric facts regarding the hyperbolic plane, which allow us to express distances on the hyperbolic plane in terms of polar coordinates on $\D$.
 Subsequently, we proceed with the proof of Theorems~\ref{thm:ultrasmall} and~\ref{thm:almostultrasmall}.

 The main idea behind the proof of Theorem~\ref{thm:ultrasmall} makes use of the existence of a very dense core that is formed by those vertices that have type at least $R/2$.
 We show that if two vertices are connected, then most likely they have short paths to the core which itself is a complete graph.
 These paths, which we call \emph{exploding}, emerge also in the Chung-Lu model ~\cite{ChungLu1+,bk:vdH}.